terminusdb/terminusdb-blog/_posts/2020-09-30-dbpedia-hackathon-terminusdb-conflict-data.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/b2HKX69JI58" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-This is the resulting graph for you to examine:

-<iframe src="https://terminusdb-labs.github.io/dbpedia-hackathon-autumn-2020/ice_age.html" width="100%" height="600px"></iframe>

-And the image of the full graph so you can appreciate the complex picture of developing and changing polities:
+This the full graph of the changing polities so you can appreciate the complex picture of constant change and upheaval:

 ![](/blog/assets/uploads/graph-of-developments.jpg)